Cyfrin/Updraft/courses/chainlink-fundamentals/2-smart-contract-and-solidity-fundamentals/4-Introduction-to-remix/+page.md

 ## Creating Workspaces, Folders, and Files

 Remix allows you to create different **workspaces** to organize your projects.
 This allows you to keep related files grouped together.
-A bit like a GitHub repository or a project folder on your comoputer.
+A bit like a GitHub repository or a project folder on your computer.

 1. Create a new **Workspace** in Remix:
     - At the top of the **File Explorer** panel, click on the **Workspaces** actions button (the burger icon)